I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 Hego nodded.
 "You're right, you're right.
 I just feel like I should be leading the way with you guys, but instead I'm always behind.
 I'm always the last one of us to do something.
 I'm supposed to be the example."

 "Hego, you're the only one that thinks that.
 We've all grown up and we're living our lives.
 We're not competing or even copying each other.
 I've got my life, Mego has his, and the twins are probably dead in a ditch in some jungle, but the point is, we're all our own people now.
 You don't have to blaze a trail because we're all on our own paths now," Shego reported.
+She could not believe how much he clung to this idea that he was somehow supposed to be an example for them.
+He had not been one for a long time.

 "You always sound so wise, sis.
 You remind me of Mommy in that sense," Hego commented with a playful smirk.